-Instructor: Robert McDonough Lecture Time: T/Tr 3:30-4:45 Email: robmcd@unc.edu Lecture Place: PEAB 2080 Office: GARD 208A Office Hours: SEE BELOW
+Instructor: Robert McDonough Lecture Time: SEE SECTIONS Email: USE CANVAS Lecture Place: GENOME SCIENCE 100 Office: GARD 208A Course Site: Canvas link

 Course Description: ECON 101 is an introductory course in microeconomics and macroeconomics.
 In this course students are introduced to the basic theory and models that economists use to analyze the world.
 The concepts introduced include comparative advantage and the gains from trade; supply, demand, and the market system; the theory of the firm; market failures; national income and its determination; inflation and unemployment; economic growth, and monetary and fiscal policy.
 This course is the gateway course for the major of Economics; if you wish to major in Economics you must have at least a C in this course.
 It also meets the General Education requirement for an "Approaches" course in social and behavioral sciences (SS) and is worth 4-credit hours.